cfal/tobaru/README.md

 Port forwarding tool written in Rust with advanced features, such as:

-- **Multiple target addresses**: Forwards to different target addresses based on IP and TLS SNI/ALPN.
+- **Multiple target addresses**: Forwards to different target addresses based on IP and TLS SNI/ALPN
-  - **IPv4/IPv6 allowlists**: Only forwards connections from known IP ranges.
+  - **IPv4/IPv6 allowlists**: Only forwards connections from known IP ranges
   - **TLS support**:
-    - Accept and connect to unencrypted and TLS-enabled connections
+    - Allow both TLS and non-TLS clients on a single port
-    - Detect and clients to optionally use TLS on a single port
+    - Connect to TLS and non-TLS endpoints
-- **Hot reloading**: Updated configs are automatically reloaded.
+- **Hot reloading**: Updated configs are automatically reloaded
-- **iptables support**: Automatically configures iptables to drop packets from unallowed ranges.
+- **iptables support**: Automatically configures iptables to drop packets from unallowed ranges
-- **IP groups**: named groups of IPs that can be reused amongst different server configurations.
+- **IP groups**: named groups of IPs that can be reused amongst different server configurations

 Here's a quick example: